The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 A low protein diet can provide several proven benefits for those with kidney disease.

-Research has shown that a low protein diet can reduce protein in the urine, improved cholesterol and lipid levels, and even better glucose control for those with diabetes and early-stage CKD.
+Research has shown that it can reduce protein in the urine (proteinuria), improved cholesterol and lipid levels, and even better glucose control for those with diabetes and early-stage CKD.

 Other benefits include;